olaurendeau/tailmq/README.md

 curl -O -J -L https://github.com/olaurendeau/tailmq/releases/download/v1.1.0/tailmq-darwin-amd64 && mv tailmq-darwin-amd64 /usr/local/bin/tailmq && chmod +x /usr/local/bin/tailmq
 ```

+# ⚠️Known issues

+## Memory leak

+There is a slow growin memory leak, while the program is launch it's slowly consuming more and more memory until you kill it

 # Usage examples

 Dump messages from an exchange to your console